 Insights from top ranked companies

 The company is a major owner and developer/EPC contractor of wind power projects.
 Its flagship projects include the 350MW Wikinger offshore wind farm, 714MW East Anglia ONE offshore, 496MW Saint-Brieuc offshore wind farm, 298MW El Cabo and 208MW Amazon US East Project.
-In 2019, the Iberdrola group’s total installed capacity was more than 52.1GW, of which renewable energy accounted for 62%.
-With 32,041MW of renewables in 2019, Iberdrola was among the most influential companies across the global renewable power market, with 17.7GW in wind (onshore and offshore) and 12.8GW in hydroelectric power (including mini hydro).
+In 2019, the Iberdrola group’s renewable energy capacity accounted for 62% and was among the most influential companies across the global renewable power market, with 17.7GW in wind (onshore and offshore) and 12.8GW in hydroelectric power (including mini hydro).
 The group was also involved in an agreement with the Swedish company Svea Vind Offshore (SVO) for a majority stake in eight offshore wind farm projects with a capacity totalling 9GW from SVO.
 The group has also 100% acquired the French Saint-Brieuc offshore wind farm, as well as the French renewables company Aalto Power and purchased two onshore wind power projects in Scotland.

 NextEra Energy has two major businesses, Florida Power & Light Company (FPL) and NextEra Energy Resources (NEER).
 NEER, along with its affiliated entities, is the world’s largest generator of renewables from wind and solar power.
 NEER is one of the major operators of solar energy.
 The company produces solar energy in Alabama, Arizona, Arkansas, California, Georgia, Minnesota, Nevada, New Jersey, and New Mexico as well as in Canada.
 It operates around 119 wind power projects across 19 states and four Canadian provinces.
 NEER operates more than 17GW of solar and wind power generation in North America.